vacp2p/rfc/content/docs/rfcs/23/README.md

 and other nodes in the network might not subscribe or store messages for your given Pubsub topic.
 This means you are likely to have to run your own full nodes which may make your application less robust.

-Below we outline some examples where this might apply.
+Below we outline some scenarios where this might apply.

 ### Separation of two applications example